 The Story Behind Our Stories

-Night after night, we wished that engaging bath books with substantial stories existed to make bathtime better.
+Night after night, we wished that bath books with substantial and engaging stories existed.

 ...so we decided to create them ourselves.

-One night, after a string of challenging bathtimes with my toddler that wouldn’t sit still in the tub, and an evening routine that was revving up instead of winding down, I introduced a bath book to bring some calm to the chaos.
+One night, after a string of challenging bathtimes with my toddler that wouldn’t sit down in the tub, I introduced a bath book to bring some calm to the chaos.

 Beyond that, we want to empower you (and, hopefully, eventually, your children) to be involved in giving, so we’re inviting you to choose from a curated list of six organizations your purchase benefits at checkout.